aphex/use-trpc/README.md

 <hr>

 # 👀 Features
-- 🎻 Composable access to tRPC client, Queries and Mutations
+- 🎻 Composable access to tRPC client, Queries, Mutations, and Subscriptions
 - 🗒️ Reactive Execution list for loading indicators
 - 🔃 Automatic tracking of reactive header and procedure arguments
 - 📦 Reactive data for each procedure
+- 🔌 Automatic re-subscription on socket reconnect
 - ☯️ Built with [vue-demi](https://github.com/vueuse/vue-demi) to support Vue 2 and Vue 3
 - ⌨️ Built with [TypeScript](https://www.typescriptlang.org/) providing TypeSafe options